×

 What are the cremation costs near me?

-It will come as no surprise to learn that the place in the UK with the most expensive cost to cremate is London, averaging £5,171.
-The place in mainland Britain with the lowest costs of cremation is North West England, with an average price of £3,802.
+It will come as no surprise to learn that the place in the UK with the most expensive cost to cremate is London, averaging £5,449.
+The place in mainland Britain with the lowest costs of cremation is South West England, with an average price of £3,966.

-Cremations costs will likely vary depending on where you live in the UK.
-When you buy a cup of coffee in London, you could pay as much as £5.
-Whereas it’s still possible to get one in Glasgow for £1.50.
+Location affects funeral costs in the UK.
+When you buy a cup of coffee in London, you could pay as much as £5, whereas it’s still possible to get one in Glasgow for £1.50.
 The same dynamics apply to the price of cremation.

 Some national providers, like Aura, will provide a fixed price for their cremation services regardless of where you are in mainland Britain, so there are ways to mitigate the impact of location on the question of how much cremation costs.